chemzhangchem/chemzhangchem.github.io/_pages/about.md

 2. **Reaction mining**: Development of a high-throughput experimental platform for reaction discovery.

 ## Contact
-Feel free to reach out to me via [email] (mailto:jz111@illinois.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/jingyangzhang-chem/).
+Feel free to reach out to me via [email](mailto:jz111@illinois.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/jingyangzhang-chem/).
 I always look forward to collaboration.